 Tips and Tricks

 - Schedule your visit ahead of time!
 Make an appointment via LibCal, or notify SC&UA staff by emailing firstname.lastname@example.org with details about when you hope to visit.
 This way we can ensure our availability and help make your visit as useful as possible.

 - Check our hours.
 Please note that due to instruction sessions and outreach events, we occasionally close our reading room to the public.
-We typically post these times on door at the start of each week.
 Email us at email@example.com with questions or concerns about our hours.